JizongL/jizongL.github.io/_posts/2015-09-29-blcok-2-pathology-exam-review.md

 * Another 30% of tumors have a (14,18) translocation involving the BCL2 gene that results in overexpression of BCL2 protein. loss-of-function mutations in genes encoding histone acetyl transferases.

+* Aneuploidy and high S phase

 Burkitt lymphoma

 * highly associated with translocations involving the MYC gene on chromosome 8.
 Most translocations fuse MYC with the IgH gene on chromo- some 14, but variant translocations involving the κ and λ light chain loci on chromosomes 2 and 22, respectively, are also observed.

 * “starry sky” pattern.

+* usually is present in the jaw or abdomen

 Muliple Myeloma and Related Plasma Cell Tumors